 According to Article 1 (7) of the Vienna Convention on the Representation of States in their Relations with International Organizations of a Universal Character a "permanent mission" is a:

 ... mission of permanent character, representing the State, sent by a State member of an international organization to the Organization;

-Further documents on relations between States and International Organizations can be found in the United Nations Digital Library, the online catalogue of UN documents and publications.
+Further documents on relations between States and International Organizations can be found in the United Nations Digital Library.

 Disclaimer: answers are prepared by library staff using resources available at the time of writing.
 This site may include links and references to third-party databases, websites, books and articles, this does not imply endorsement by the United Nations.